 - B.A. in Foreign Affairs and Anthropology (UVA 2018)

 Anna Stormoen areas of academic interest include cultural studies, French politics and history, the role of European institutions, the preservation of cultural heritage, and diplomatic history.
 As part of her undergraduate studies, Anna spent the summer of 2017 studying in Lyon, France where she returned for the fall of 2019 semester as part of her M.A. studies.
 She has also conducted archaeological fieldwork at a medieval castle in Spain and worked as a sociological research assistant at a university in Belgium.
 Anna has also completed research internships with the Smithsonian Institution and the U.S. Department of State.
 While completing her thesis on the function of lieux de mémoire within the commemorative landscape of the city of Lyon, she has begun a new position with a tech startup working with data pertaining to Europe and Sub Saharan Africa

 Ruting (Oliver) Yan

 Oliver Yan attended high school in Sterling, Virginia.
 Prior to moving to northern Virginia, Oliver spent 11 years living in China.
-He will receive his BA in Foreign Affairs from the University of Virginia in 2019 and will begin the European Studies program fall 2018.
+He received his BA in Foreign Affairs from the University of Virginia in 2019 and began the European Studies program fall 2018.
 He intends to focus on European politics and society with a focus on immigration policy and regional security for his research and eventual thesis.
 Oliver is also an Echols Scholar at the University of Virginia.